tung-nd/tung-nd.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I’m a final-year PhD candidate in Computer Science at UCLA, advised by [Aditya Grover](https://aditya-grover.github.io/).
 I earned my Bachelor's degree in Computer Science from the Hanoi University of Science and Technology.
-Prior to my PhD, I spent two wonderful years at VinAI Research as an AI Resident, where I had the privilege of working under the supervision of [Hung Bui](https://sites.google.com/site/buihhung/) and collaborating with amazing colleagues like [Rui Shu](https://ruishu.io/) and [Tuan Pham](https://scholar.google.com/citations?user=CmbSBmQAAAAJ&hl=en).
+Prior to my PhD, I spent two wonderful years at VinAI Research as an AI Resident, where I had the privilege of working under the supervision of [Hung Bui](https://sites.google.com/site/buihhung/) and collaborating with amazing colleagues like [Rui Shu](https://ruishu.io/) and [Tuan Pham](https://scholar.google.com/citations?user=CmbSBmQAAAAJ&hl=en). **I’m currently looking for full-time Research Scientist roles in industry (start: Summer 2026).**

 I’m always open to collaborations, discussions, and new opportunities.
 Feel free to reach out if you're interested in my research or would like to discuss potential projects.